aridoza/foundational-java/Concurrency/concurrency1.md

 11:57:22.964
 ```

-> Check: Do you see anything funny there?
+> **Knowledge Check**: Do you see anything funny there?

-Notice that in our `main` method, the first thing we did was to start our thread.
-Then, we printed out "Thread was started."
-However, in the output, we can see that "Thread was started" was logged first, even though it was declared last.
+Notice that, in our `main()` method, the first thing we did was to start our thread.
+Then, we printed out `"Thread was started"`.
+However, in the output, we can see that `"Thread was started"` was logged first, even though it was declared last.

 **Why did that happen?**

 Keep in mind that everything in Java runs in a thread.
-Even if you're creating a little "Hello, World" application, Java implictly spins up a thread called the **main thread** and executes the program in that thread.
+Even if you're creating a little "Hello, World" application, Java implicitly spins up a thread called the **main thread** and executes the program in that thread.

 Once the main thread calls our `Thread` `start()` method, it launches a new thread that runs in its own time.
-Then, our main thread resumes, printing out the "Thread was started" message.
+Then, our main thread resumes, printing out the `"Thread was started"` message.
 Meanwhile, back at the ranch, our new thread was preparing itself before it got into action and began its business of printing the current time.

 -----